Electrotechnical qualification (installation) Level 3

 This apprenticeship is ideal for people who have an interest and aptitude for work within the electrical industry.

-Apprentices are employed with local employers and will work in a variety of workplaces, from domestic houses to large industrial units.
-Some Electricians may be required to travel, so apprentices must be prepared to work away from home.
+Apprentices are employed with local employers and work in a variety of workplaces, from domestic houses to large industrial units.
+Some Electricians may be required to travel during the week, so apprentices must be prepared to work away from home.

 Each apprentice has a nominated Business Development Officer / Assessor who will provide co-ordination between the employer, the College, and the apprentice, giving continuity, mentoring and support throughout the course.